 The encrypted drive will remained unlocked if you don’t restart your PC after the encryption is completed.
 You need to restart your PC to have it locked.
 When you start up your PC, the drive should be locked.
 To unlock the drive, double click on it and enter the password you’ve set earlier.

-The encrypted drive will be locked upon every shutdown and restart.
+Note: The encrypted drive will be locked upon every shutdown and restart.
 It can only be unlocked by users with administrator rights.
 Additionally, once the drive is unlocked, it remains unlocked throughout the session for all user accounts until you restart your computer.
 So, it’s best to restart your PC (instead of signing out) if you want to switch to another user account that should not have access to the locked drive.

 Always make sure you have a backup of the encryption key in case you lose your password or your Microsoft account.
 Files cannot be decrypted without the encryption key.